kalabro/kalabro.tech/content/blog/react-alicante-2024/index.md

 #### Technical issues ☠️

 This year, I paid more attention to technical issues because I was concerned about them as a speaker.
-It turned out that a tiny technical issue can severely affect a talk.
+It turned out that a tiny technical issue can ruin a talk.
 As a speaker, it’s easy to start panicking and lose the vibe.
 The audience quickly picks up on this and becomes disengaged.
 Experienced speakers had video recordings of their live coding pieces in case something went wrong.

 #### Popular topics 📊

-Unlike last year, **React Server Components** were mentioned in every other talk, sometimes with a fair dose of skepticism due to Next.js situation. **TypeScript** without any doubt became a first-class citizen in the React ecosystem. **XState** was a very popular topic too.
+Unlike last year, **React Server Components** were mentioned in every other talk, sometimes with a fair dose of skepticism due to the Next.js situation. **TypeScript** without any doubt became a first-class citizen in the React ecosystem. **XState** was a very popular topic too.

 AI was present, but mostly in the form of jokes.
 Irrelevant Copilot suggestions during live coding demos made people smile.